What is Double Gearing?

-It is widely believed that double gearing can be eliminated, or, at least, the danger to investors will be limited if lenders do their due diligence and don’t over-supply investors with loans.
+It is widely believed that double gearing can be eliminated, or, at least, the danger to investors limited if lenders do their due diligence and don’t over-supply investors with loans.

 If lenders let their clients take on too much risk, it’s irresponsible for the sake of the client but also for the lender.
 A client who becomes overburdened by borrowing may end up being unable to pay back the lender in a timely way.
 In some cases, they may never be able to pay the lender back.

 Therefore, it’s critical that lenders do their due diligence.
 Double check a client’s credit, how many loans they’ve taken out in the past, how quickly they’ve paid those loans back, and how many loans they already have at the time they attempt to take out another.
 Double geared loans can be dangerous for the client and to the lender.

 Between companies, double gearing looks slightly different.
 At least two companies pool their capital in order to mitigate risk.
 The companies often loan money to one another to fund different investment projects, purchases, and the like.
 It can cause a shift in the perception of the health of said companies because it skews their accounts and tends to make them look more profitable or financially sound than they actually are.

 The practice is common among complexly structured corporations.
 Often, it involves a parent company and its subsidiaries, each with their own balance sheet, but often funding one another’s purchases and investments.
 The loaning between such companies can result in the borrowing company becoming overly burdened with debt.

 Major Risks of Double Gearing

 The two primary risks related to double gearing are the following: